lucasxlu/XCloud/README.md

 * For [XCloud in Java](https://github.com/lucasxlu/CVLH.git), please refer to [CVLH](https://github.com/lucasxlu/CVLH.git) for more details!
 * Technical details can be read from our [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf).

-If you use our codebase or models in your research, please cite this project. **We have release a [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf) about this project**.
+If you use our codebase or models in your research, please cite this project. **We have released a [Technical Report](https://lucasxlu.github.io/blog/about/XCloud.pdf) about this project**.
 ```
 @misc{xu2019xcloud,
   author =       {Lu Xu and Yating Wang},